 and they satisfy the relation

-Relation \ref{rel3} is the realization of $\frac{\mathbb{C}^2}{\mathbb{Z}_2}$ as subvariety of $\mathbb{C}^3$.
+Relation (\ref{rel3}) is the realization of $\frac{\mathbb{C}^2}{\mathbb{Z}_2}$ as subvariety of $\mathbb{C}^3$.
 In the end, the toric CY variety is $\frac{\mathbb{C}^2}{\mathbb{Z}_2} \times \mathbb{C}$.\\

-The general algorithm to identify to which manifold a toric diagram belongs is the following: given the toric diagram we look at the equivalent relations that quotient out the algebraic torus action $(\mathbb{C}^*)^{m-n}$ and we construct a minimal basis of $m$ $(\mathbb{C}^*)^{m-n}$-invariant polynomials; the $m-n$ relations that this polynomials must satisfy identifies the toric variety as subvariety of $\mathbb{C}^{m}$.
+The general algorithm to identify to which variety a toric diagram belongs is the following: given the toric diagram we look at the equivalent relations that quotient out the algebraic torus action $(\mathbb{C}^*)^{m-n}$ and we construct a minimal basis of $m$ $(\mathbb{C}^*)^{m-n}$-invariant polynomials; the $m-n$ relations that these polynomials must satisfy identify the toric variety as subvariety of $\mathbb{C}^{m}$.